When you wish upon a star

 But why is it magical?
 Before the 1950’s, Walt sat on a park bench and watched his daughters play.
 He imagined a magical place where both children and their parents could have fun together.
 The result of this is what happened 64 years ago.
 Disneyland was born.

 Four years later, Walt Disney Productions looked for a location to house a second resort to supplement Disneyland.
 Afterall, only 5% of Disneyland’s visitors came east of the Mississippi at the time.

 In 1965, Disney selected a centrally located area near Bay Lake and used dummy corporations to acquire 30,500 acres of land.
 Most of the owners were happy to get rid of the land, as it was mostly swamp land.
-They mineral rights from Tufts University so that they could not make any claim for minerals on the land that they were planning to develop.
+They bought the mineral rights from Tufts University so that they could not make any claim for minerals on the land that they were planning to develop.